tarantool/tarantool-internals/source/replication.rst

                 replicaset_foreach(replica) {
                     // Walk over unique replicas
                     // from replicaset hash and
-                    // choose one with more advinsed
+                    // choose one with more advanced
                     // vclock or one with lowest UUID return leader;

-We need to find out how exactly we should start, either we are the master node or we should start from another node which is choosen as a cluster leader (ie it has most advansed vclock and low UUID).
+We need to find out how exactly we should start, either we are the master node or we should start from another node which is chosen as a cluster leader (i.e. it has most advanced vclock and low UUID).

 Bootstrap first replica
 ~~~~~~~~~~~~~~~~~~~~~~~